 Is the value to be received by the target shareholders (or paid by the acquirer) reasonable?
-While the fairness opinion may provide an initial starting point for assessing valuation reasonableness, ISS places emphasis on the offer premium, market reaction, and strategic rationale.
+While the fairness opinion may provide an initial starting point for assessing valuation reasonableness, we will also assess the offer premium, market reaction, and strategic rationale.